CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/persistence.md

 - validation runs plus text and image aggregates plus pixel distributions
 - checkpoints and checkpoint evaluations
 - inference runs and generated reports

+Persistence ownership is singular: dataset versioning, processing, and training samples belong to `DatasetRepository`; validation runs, validation aggregates, and checkpoint evaluations belong to `ValidationRepository`; inference runs and generated reports belong to `InferenceRepository`.

 Dataset and record logical identities use normalized Unicode NFKC, trimmed, case-folded keys.
 Each source import is an immutable `dataset_versions` snapshot: